A Guide To Cordoba in Spain

-Cordoba is an ancient city and region located in the heart of Andalucia in Souterhn Spain.
-The city of Corboba is famous for it's Mezquita Arab Palace, historic sites, olive gorves, decorated patios, Montilla wine, olive oil and colorful festivals.
+Cordoba is an ancient city and an autonomous region of Andalucia in Southern Spain.
+The city is famous for it's Mezquita Arab Palace, historic sites, olive groves, decorated patios, olive oil and colorful festivals.

-Cordoba produces many renowned wines such as the sherry-like wines (Montillas and finos).
-Montilla wine comes from the town of the same name, just to the south of the city and is extremely popular all around Andalucia.
-The wine is a mellow, dry sherry drunk popular during festival time.
+The regiona also produces many renowned wines such as the sherry-like wines.
+Montilla wine is one the most popular and comes from the town of the same name.
+The wine is a mellow, dry sherry popular to drink during festivals.

-Cordoba is a popular destination each year with visitors who flock to see the extravagant and picturesque patios during the “Festival de los Patios” held in May each year and is home to some of the finest flamenco dancers on the Iberian peninsula.
+Cordoba is a popular destination with visitors who flock to see the picturesque flower clad patios during the “Festival de los Patios” held in May.
+Also some of the finest flamenco dancers on the Iberian peninsula come from Cordoba.

 Visitors to the Mezquita enter through the Patio de los Naranjos, a classic Islamic courtyard with orange trees and fountains, used for ritual purification before praying.